Before You Apply

 The Office of Undergraduate Admissions manages online applications to the university and provides the most comprehensive information on the application process.
 All Honors College applications are submitted through the admissions office.
 This office also provides the latest information on application deadlines and manages general University Scholarships.

 There are three ways you can apply for admission to the University of South Carolina: our UofSC Application, the Coalition Application or the Common Application.
 You should choose the application that you are most comfortable submitting.

 - For full consideration for general admission, admission to the South Carolina Honors College and the Top Scholars Award program, the Office of Undergraduate Admissions requires the following items:

-- Fully completed general USC admissions application, preferably by the Early Answer Deadline.
+- Submitted general UofSC admissions application, preferably by the October 15, early action deadline.

-- Fully completed Honors College/Top Scholars application (available as a supplement after you submit your general admissions application).
+- Submitted Honors College/Top Scholars application (available as a supplement after you submit your general admissions application).
 This application requires completion of two essay prompts and one short-answer question.
 The Honors College/Top Scholar application will be available on September 1.

 - Resume (optional, but highly recommended)

-4. The first round of Honors College admissions notifications will be mailed in late December.
-If you do not receive a decision at that time, you will receive one in mid-February.
-All students will receive a final Honors College admissions decision by mid-February.
+4. Honors College admissions notifications will be issued by mid-February.
 Official notifications are sent via email, using the address from your admissions application.

-6. Merit scholarships awarded through the Admissions Office will be released by early March.
+6. Merit scholarships awarded through the Admissions Office will be released by mid-March.
 Scholarship decisions cannot be relayed via telephone.

-7. We consider it the student's responsibility to ensure that all credentials are received by stated deadlines.
-For more information about credentials deadlines, please visit our admissions website.
+7. We consider it the student's responsibility to ensure that all supplemental materials are received by stated deadlines.

 We want to hear from you if you have questions or concerns.
 Email us at email@example.com or call 803-777-7700.